SunagaNoMaseer/LateEx/_combinatorics_resources/handout.md

 ---
-title: Combinatorics Resource: Handout
+title: "Combinatorics Resource: Handout"
-description: A description for this combinatorics resource.
+description: "A description for this combinatorics resource."
-file_name: handout.pdf
+file_name: "handout.pdf"
 ---